acortell3/archaeoriddle/README.md

 *Note:* The version v0.1.2  of this repository is the last version that has been shared with reviewers during the revision process of the paper "Assessing the inferential power of quantitative methods in archaeology via simulated datasets: the archaeoriddle challenge.
 Concept, project and motivations", by:
 Cortell-Nicolau, A., Carrignon, S., Rodríguez-Palomo, I., Hromada, D., Kahlenberg, R., Mes, A., Priss, D., Yaworsky, P., Zhang, X., Brainerd, L., Lewis, J., Redhouse, D., Simmons, C., Coto-Sarmiento, M., Daems, D., Deb, A., Lawrence D., O’Brien, M., Riede, F., Rubio-Campillo, X., Crema, E.

-This version includes the modifications asked by the reviewers and is the one archived on zenodo with this [ DOI: 10.5281/zenodo.14024548](https://doi.org/10.5281/zenodo.14024547), as well as a [:file_folder: doc/figures_paper/](./doc/figures_paper/) that stores the scripts used to generate the figures found in the paper and the figures.
+This version includes the modifications asked by the reviewers and is archived on zenodo as one of the version stored with this [ DOI: 10.5281/zenodo.14024547](https://doi.org/10.5281/zenodo.14024547), as well as a [:file_folder: doc/figures_paper/](./doc/figures_paper/) that stores the scripts used to generate the figures found in the paper and the figures.

 ## The Bookdown